 Your enjoyment and fulfillment begin to dwindle.
-You start to ask yourself if you’re doing what you love or for all the wrong reasons.
-It’s a rough place to be.
+You start to ask yourself if you’re doing what you love or doing your job for all the wrong reasons.

 Focusing on the Wrong Things

-To spot the early signs of burnout, you need to pay attention to your mindset:
+To spot the early signs of job burnout, you need to pay attention to your mindset: